 4. The Land of the Dead

-In The Book of Life, the characters gather on colorful floats and visit a castle that looks like a mix between a genealogical tree, an Aztec temple and a church.
-The pre-Colombian motifs are a visual theme throughout, along with Mexican folk art.
-The characters journey by horse to the edge of the Land of the Remembered where they find eclectic deserts and a labyrinth with a stone giant.
-Then they visit a place called the “Cave of Souls” and finally “the Land of the Forgotten”.
+In The Book of Life, Manolo finds his family on colorful floats and visits a castle that looks like a mix between a genealogical tree, an Aztec temple and a church.
+The pre-Colombian motifs are a visual theme throughout the film, along with Mexican folk art.
+Manolo journeys by skeletal horse to the edge of the Land of the Remembered where he crosses an eclectic desert and a labyrinth guarded by a stone giant.
+These locations are reminiscent of the trials the dead could face in Mayan religion.

 In Coco, the characters first pass through a border post and transportation hub inspired by Mexico City’s Palacio de correos.
 It has tramways and cable cars.
-The characters also visit a poor neighborhood located at the bottom of the land, an art studio, a plaza set up for a talent show, and Ernesto De la Cruz’s exclusive party venue.
-Miguel also gets thrown into a water hole.
-Coco‘s world incorporates cameos from Mexican celebrities and alebrijes, a form of Mexican folk art.
+The characters also visit a disenfranchised neighborhood located at the bottom of the land, an art studio frequented by Frida Kalho, a plaza hosting a talent show, and Ernesto De la Cruz’s exclusive party venue.
+Miguel also gets thrown into a water hole and rubs elbow with live alebrijes, which are a form of Mexican folk art.

-The music in the two movies is very different.
-What they have in common is that the characters don’t break into song mid-conversation, rather the songs are performed within the context of the story.
+The music in the two movies is very different, but what it has in common is that the characters don’t break into song mid-conversation, rather the songs are performed within the context of the story.
 For instance, Manolo sings when he practices playing the guitar, when he serenades Maria, when he performs at a corrida and at his wedding.
 In Coco, Hector plays a song for his friend, Miguel performs at a talent show, Imelda sings in Ernesto’s concert and Miguel sings for his family.
-In fact, the creators of Coco didn’t want to call their movie a musical, preferring to call it a “music-driven film”.
+The creators of Coco didn’t call their movie a musical, they called it a “music-driven film”.

-The Book of Life is a jukebox musical, which means it uses preexisting songs that are rearranged and re-contextualized for the movie (a famous example of jukebox musical is Moulin Rouge!).
-Each song fits the circumstances and the arrangements are really good.
-For instance, Manolo sings “I Will Wait for You” while Maria goes to study abroad.
-It uses mariachi instruments including lots of guitar.
+The Book of Life is in part a jukebox musical, which means it uses preexisting songs that are rearranged and re-contextualized for the movie.
+In this case, I thought each song befitted the circumstances perfectly.
+For instance, Manolo sings “I Will Wait for You” while Maria is studying abroad.
+It’s a fun arrangement using mariachi instruments and lots of guitar.
 There are also four original songs: “I Love You Too Much”, “The Apology Song”, “No Matter Where You Are” and “Live Life”.
 They are composed by indie and Mexican bands and Gustavo Santaolalla.

-Despite what Pixar said about Coco not being a musical, Coco is definitely a musical, at least in the same sense that The Book of Life is one.
-It contains five original songs and one beautiful rearrangement of “La Llorona”, a classic Mexican song.
-The music composers took inspiration from Mexican sounds like bolero, ranchero, son jarocho, huapango and banda.
-The main song, “Remember Me”, was composed by Robert Lopez and Kristen Anderson-Lopez, of Frozen fame.
-She said she wrote it as a lullaby for their children.
+Despite what Pixar said about Coco not being a musical, Coco is definitely a musical.
+It contains five original songs and one rearrangement of “La Llorona”, a classic Mexican song.
+The composers took inspiration from Mexican music genres like bolero, ranchero, son jarocho, huapango and banda.
+The main song, “Remember Me”, was composed by Robert Lopez and Kristen Anderson-Lopez, the composers of Frozen.
+Kristen Anderson-Lopez said she wrote “Remember Me” as a lullaby for their children.
 The other songs are composed by Germaine Franco and Adrian Molina.

-Coco is amazing for its depiction of dementia.
-It’s very clever to include a character with memory problems in a movie about remembrance.
-Mama Coco’s rare lucid moment at the end is incredibly emotional.
-I also loved Imelda and Miguel’s exchanges about priorities and forgiveness.
-Plus, I loved Imelda’s a mesmerizing musical number where she dances her way through a fight with De la Cruz.
-Another thing that I like about Coco is the sheer amount of details.
-Even Miguel’s early comments are foreshadowing (“I feel like I’ve been cursed” and “I’ll play in the plaza even if I die”).
-Dante pulling on Miguel’s sleeve is foreshadowing too!
-I think Dante is one of the greatest movie dogs, up there with Dug.
-There’s even a reason for his name: he’s named after De la Cruz’s horse (it can be heard in a movie playing in the background).
-Finally, I love that Frida Kalho keeps popping up in the story!
+Coco is amazing for its touching depiction of dementia.
+It was very clever to include a character with memory problems in a movie about remembering.
+I also loved Imelda and Miguel’s exchange about priorities and forgiveness.
+Imelda’s musical number was mesmerizing too as she dances her way through a fight with de la Cruz.
+Another thing I love about Coco is the sheer amount of details.
+Did you notice all the foreshadowing?
+Think about Miguel’s early comments (“I feel like I’ve been cursed” and “I’ll play in the plaza even if I die”) and remember that Dante kept pulling Miguel towards Hector!
+Speaking of Dante, I think he is one of the greatest movie dogs, up there with Dug.
+The movie even reveals the reason for his name: he’s named after De la Cruz’s horse, whose name can be heard in a movie playing in the background of the party scene!
+Finally, I love that Frida Kalho kept popping up in the story!

 I love The Book of Life for its cheerfulness, gorgeous animation, lovable characters and layered mythology.
 All the main characters are fleshed out.
 Joaquin is an orphan who adopts a macho persona in the hopes of living up to the memory of his heroic father.
 Maria is the rebellious daughter of the town’s mayor and a staunch opponent of animal cruelty.
 It makes perfect sense that she falls in love with Manolo, the sensitive bullfighter who refuses to kill the bull at the end of a bullfight.
 He even gifts her an adorable pet pig!
-The Land of the Remembered looks incredible and contains fun supernatural secrets, like the “Candle Maker” and his “Book of Life”.
+The Land of the Remembered looks incredible and contains fun supernatural secrets, like the candle maker and his “Book of Life”.
 I love how it mixes fantasy with influences from pre-Colombian cultures.
-I could imagine a sequel involving more underworldly challenges, as the Maya envisioned the afterlife.
-Finally, I love the snippets of 2D animation included in the story and the unique transitions.
+I would definitely want to see a sequel exploring more of the underworld.
+Finally, I loved the snippets of 2D animation included in the story and the unique transitions between scenes.